northernSage/dotfiles/README.md

 ## Installation

-To install and configure use the provided `isntall` and `setup` scripts.
+To install and configure use the provided instalation scripts inside the `install` directory and configure with the `configure` script.

-To install lynx, use its respective `setup` script inside the `lynx` directory.
+For lynx, use its respective `setup` script inside `lynxconfig`